-Ultimately, however, the right combination of services and solutions will vary depending on each individual client’s unique situation.
-Pay close attention to their pain points, concerns and goals and customize your CaaS offering to meet their needs.
-The result will be a simpler, less stressful compliance process for them and a loyal, happy client for you.
+Ultimately, however, the right combination of services and solutions will vary depending on each client’s situation.
+So pay close attention to their pain points, concerns and goals and customize your CaaS offering to meet their needs.
+The result will be a more straightforward, less stressful compliance process for them and a loyal, happy client for you.

 About The ASCII Group, Inc.